hannesdelbeke/pip-qt-maya/README.md

-# Maya Python plugin template
+# Maya Pip Qt plugin

 A Maya plugin to add [pip-qt](https://github.com/hannesdelbeke/pip-qt) to the menu.